 Hyper-Inattentive Combination individuals exhibit six or more symptoms of hyperactive ADHD and six or more symptoms of inattentive ADHD at the same time.

-Generally, adult ADHD presents itself much more subtly than childhood ADHD.
+Additionally, adult ADHD presents itself much more subtly than childhood ADHD.
 ADHD in adults is likely to manifest in an inattentive presentation rather than a hyperactive presentation as the pressures of adulthood encroach.

-On a practical level, inattentive and hyperactive ADHD symptoms can present differently for adults in the following ways:
+On a practical level, inattentive and hyperactive ADHD symptoms can present themselves differently for adults in the following ways:

 For inattentive ADHD, differences in presentation between children and adults are usually not as noticeable.
-Careless mistakes and an inability to finish what one has started or pay attention to details are common to both children and adults with inattentive ADHD.
-While this can present in children as sloppy schoolwork, or difficulty with chores and projects, things are different at the workplace.
+Making careless mistakes and an inability to finish what one has started or pay attention to details are common to both children and adults with inattentive ADHD.
+While this can present in children as sloppy schoolwork or difficulty with chores and projects, things are different at the workplace.
 Adults with ADHD may find themselves bouncing between different job tasks without being able to finish them or have difficulty prioritising important tasks over trivial tasks.
 Chronic multitasking inevitably leads to lowered work performance as a result.